 KVH Industries is best known for providing TracVision satellite TV receiver domes for the RV and marine market, as well as for its popular TracPhone global satellite voice and data service that is often found providing connectivity on mega-yachts (with the budgets to match).

-But now KVH is introducing its first cellular-powered system, for cruisers with more modest budgets who are not planning to venture far enough off shore to require satellite.
+In June 2018, KVH introduced the TracPhone LTE-1, its first cellular-powered system.
+Initially marketed towards cruisers with more modest budges who are not planning to venture far enough off shore to require satellite, its now offered as a solution for RVers as well.

 The TracPhone LTE-1 is a marine-rated 13" diameter plastic dome resembling KVH's other satellite products, and it would look right at home on a radar arch next to a KVH satellite TV receiver.